-A private ski instructor that will be able to concentrate on your kid’s individual need is advisable, but if you still tend to opt for group ski lessons, get familiar with the offer and choose the best option for your child.
-Choose a ski school that offers a well prepared teaching program and a small sized group (to make sure that your child is well monitored) where children are all the same age and the same level of skiing.
+A private ski instructor that will be able to concentrate on your kid’s individual need is advisable.
+But if you still tend to opt for group ski lessons, get familiar with the offer and choose the best option for your child.
+Choose a ski school that offers a well prepared teaching program and a small sized group (to make sure that your child is well monitored) where children are all of the same age and the same level of skiing.
 More detailed info about private kids ski lessons.

 The right ski equipment